 I am aware that some of the arguments against them being actually Brother and Sister could be explained away by them being half siblings, same father and different mothers.
 But my ultimate conclusion remains the same as it was in those posts, largely because I see no evidence of the Beloved being Royalty.

 The key factor is Song of Solomon Chapter 8 Verse 1.
-This verse tells at a few things.
+This verse tells us a few things.

 "O that thou wert as my brother, that sucked the breasts of my mother! when I should find thee without, I would kiss thee; yea, I should not be despised."It clearly says they are not brother and sister.
 But at the same time she says she wishes he was?
 Like it would easier if he was.
 And it makes sense with her being Royalty and him not, since patriarchal society tends to be less tolerant of women marrying below their station.
 Princesses are usually either married into other Royal families, or if incest is allowed they marry within their own.
 Egypt isn't the only ancient Monarchy to practice Royal Incest, they were just different in making it almost completely required.